Waoweens/PAM-FDKey/README.md

 use a flash drive as a key for your computer

+this comes in 2 parts: the PAM module and the daemon

+the reason why there's a daemon, is because i am really bad at C

+PRs to rewrite everything in C are welcome \:3

 ## Warning

 this is not secure, do not use this for high security applications

-i am using this to keep people out of my computer while not having to type an extremely long password.
+i am using this to keep people out of my computer whilst not having to type an extremely long password.

 ## License
 PAM-FDKey - authenticate PAM with a flash drive